 For best keeping do not store your grain in The attic, basement or garage.
-Temperature fluctuations can lead to condensation and mold growth.
+Temperature fluctuations lead to condensation and mold growth.
 Please keep your share on a main floor of your house where temperature is most stable.

 My other primary recommendation for storage is to use glass jars for storage and keep the grains on your counters and in your kitchen cupboards.
 Glass is moth proof, rodent proof, and more sanitary and clean than plastic as scratches in plastic can harbor mold and bugs.
-It is not necessary to seal your jars but they should be kept in closed containers to keep bugs and moisture out.
+It is not necessary to seal your jars but it does provide an extra level of protection from pantry moths.

 If you need to look beyond your kitchen for storing extra grain use a first floor closet or pantry space.
-Follow these simple guidelines and you’ll have no problems!
 A full share only takes up 4 cubic feet so any standard single kitchen cupboard will fit the entire thing.
 A combination of counter top and cupboard storage works particularly well!
 Mason jars are the most cost and space efficient, but Anchor hocking jars make lovely countertop storage (as pictuired above).
 These can also be found at Bed Bath and Beyond, Target, Walmart etc…(links go to amazon).